JohnKeysCloud/battleship/src/typescript/logic/types/logic-types.md

 The `IGridGameboard<T>` interface defines a grid gameboard where the board is represented as a 2D array, allowing it to have any dimensions `x` by `y`.
 The `IGridGameboardSquare<T>` interface extends `IGridGameboard<T>` and introduces the `boardSize` property, which specifies a single dimension (`x`).
 This addition allows a class implementing `IGridGameboardSquare<T>` to generate a square gameboard, where both dimensions are equal (i.e., `x` by `x`).
 This provides a more specific use case for creating square gameboards compared to the more generic `IGridGameboard<T>`.

+### `IPlacePieceWrapperParams` Interface

+This interface defines the shape of the object that contains all but one necessary properties for placing a ship on the gameboard.
+This object is passed as a parameter to the [`placePiece`](../bs-gameboard-builder/bs-gameboard-builder.ts) method.

+### `IPlacePieceCallbackParams extends IShipPlacementConfigurations` Interface

+This interface extends `IPlacePieceWrapperParams` and includes the last necessary property for placing a ship on the gameboard, the instance that contains the gameboard itself.

 ### The `IPosition` Interface

 Pfft.

-### `IShipConfigurations` Interface

-This interface defines the structure for the parameter of an outer function that wraps the validation logic.
-Since the nested callback function already has access to two of the five properties defined in `IValidPlacementCallbackParams`, these properties do not need to be passed as arguments when calling the wrapper function.

 ### `IShipOptions` Interface